Cromwell (board game): Reception

+In Issue 7 of Perfidious Albion, Charles Vasey and Geoff Barnard exchanged thoughts about the game.
+Vasey commented, "The game is quite well thought out in many respects but it just does not seem to hang together."
+Barnard replied, "This game seems to be one of those where the most effective tactics/strategies are invariably highly unrealistic and rarely historical."
+Vasey concluded, "In spite of this, I am sure that there is a game lurking in there somewhere, it just needs a bit of work.
+Reading the rules, one occasionally gets the feeling they were written by different people, maybe this is why they do not hang together well."
+Barnard concluded, "I found the game interesting to play, and the designers must be commended for what detail they did try to include."

 In Issue 55 of the UK magazine Games & Puzzles (December 1976), Nick Palmer called Cromwell "an excellent game for beginners as well as experts, because it contains alternative rules which cater for each group."
 He noted that "If both players become sufficiently familiar with Cromwell to avoid ambushes leading to the sudden defeat of one side, then the game will be decided by the ebb and flow of territorial control, with new elements like the Scots and the Royalist reinforcements entering as the war progresses, a fascinating and delicately-poised struggle that may not be resolved until the final turn."
 In his book The Comprehensive Guide to Board Wargaming, Palmer called the game a "quietly distinguished simulation of the English Civil War."
 He concluded that it was "not nail-bitingly gripping, but consistently interesting and challenging."

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted "The game seems to be faithful to the strategic problems of the war."

 In Issue 28 of Moves, Richard Berg called the game a prime example "of the obscurity and carelessness that creeps into too much of today's rules and development."
 Berg found the game "physically quite attractive" with a rulebook that was "thick and informative."
 However, Berg found several ambiguities in the rules, and "a good number of concepts are never fully developed.
 The combat rules, especially those concerning forts, are hazy to the point of obscurity."
 He concluded "There is a game lurking in there somewhere, but finding it could well be like getting blood from a turnip."